 But these are not the only factors that make a Jon boat unstable; there are both onboard and external factors.

-Contributing onboard factors & fixes
+Contributing onboard factors & fixes for instability on a Jon boat

 There are several onboard factors that can contribute to the instability of a Jon boat.